rubra-ai/rubra/README.md

 # Rubra

-Welcome!
-Rubra is built for those who want to engage with multiple LLMs (especially the local one we ship), develop and utilize custom assistants, and maintain data privacy through self-hosting.

-## Features
+Rubra is an open-source ChatGPT.
+It's designed for users who want to:

 - **Multi-Model Support:** Rubra integrates with a variety of LLMs, including a local model optimized for Rubra, as well as models from OpenAI and Anthropic.
 More providers will be added in the future.
-- **Development Tools:** Create powerful assistants using tools for web search, knowledge retrieval, and more, all designed to augment your LLMs with the information they need to be truly helpful.
+- **Assistant Tools:** Create powerful assistants using tools for web search, knowledge retrieval, and more, all designed to augment your LLMs with the information they need to be truly helpful.
-- **OpenAI API Compatibility:** Use OpenAI's Python and JavaScript libraries with Rubra's API for a seamless development experience.
+- **OpenAI API Compatibility:** Use Rubra's OpenAI-compatible Assistants API, allowing you to use OpenAI's Python and JavaScript libraries to create and manage Assistants.
 - **Self-Hosting:** Keep your data private and secure by running Rubra on your own hardware.

 ## Getting Started